hzeller/timg/man/timg.1.md

     appearance of an upscaled image without bilinear scale 'fuzzing'.

 **-V**
-:    This is a video, directly read the content as video and don't attempt to
+:   Tell `timg` that this is a video, directly read the content as video
-    probe image decoding first.
+    and don't attempt to probe image decoding first.

-    Usually, timg will first attempt to interpret the data as image, but if it that fails, will fall-back to try interpret the file as video.
+    Usually, `timg` will first attempt to interpret the data as image, but if it that fails, will fall-back to try interpret the file as video.
     However, if the file is coming from stdin, the first bytes used to probe for the image have already been consumed so the fall-back would fail in